 The big-box store format is obsolete

 Best Buy grew and thrived in the 1980s and 1990s selling consumer electronics in huge quantities.
 That market changed.
 TVs and computers last longer now than they did in the 1980s and 1990s.
 They don’t go obsolete nearly as quickly anymore, and they don’t break as often as they used to either.
-That’s a double whammy for Best Buy, since that also means fewer opportunities for repair income.
+That’s a double whammy for Best Buy, since that also means fewer opportunities for repair income and makes it harder to sell extended warranties.

 Furthermore, as TVs and computers got smaller, it means general discount stores can sell a greater variety of electronics than they used to.
 Nothing stops you from just buying a TV or a computer at Target along with the rest of your shopping list for the week.
 The small size means delivery and installation aren’t the businesses they used to be either.